-Once a month, we put together a list of stories we’ve been reading: things you might’ve missed or crucial conversations going on around the web.
-We focus on environmental and social justice, cities, science fiction, current events, and political theory.
+Once a month, we put together a list of stories we’ve been reading: news you might’ve missed or crucial conversations going on around the web.
+We focus on environmental justice, radical municipalism, new politics, political theory, and resources for action and education.

-We’ll try to include articles that have been published recently but will last, that are relatively light and inspiring, and are from corners of the web that don’t always get the light of day.
+We try to include articles that have been published recently but will last, that are relatively light and inspiring, and are from corners of the web that don’t always get the light of day.
 This will also be a space to keep you up to date with news about what’s happening at Uneven Earth.

 Uneven Earth updates

 Green growth | Capitalist and neocolonial fantasies are hampering a just transition

 Top 5 articles to read